Published online Aug 28, 2020. doi: 10.3748/wjg.v26.i32.4846

 Published online: August 28, 2020

-This study aimed to evaluate the H. pylori eradication status in the local population of Eastern China and to explore factors related to eradication failure.
+To evaluate the H. pylori eradication status in real-world clinical practice and to explore factors related to eradication failure.

-Medical records for patients with H. pylori infection who underwent standard 14-d quadruple therapy and received urea breath test after treatment were retrospectively reviewed.
+Patients with H. pylori infection who were treated with standard 14-d quadruple therapy and received a test of cure at a provincial medical institution between June 2018 and May 2019 were enrolled.
+Demographic and clinical data were recorded.
 Eradication rates were calculated and compared between regimens and subgroups.
 Multivariate analysis was performed to identify predictors of eradication failure.

-This study confirmed that the total eradication rate is 76.6% in eastern China.
+The total eradication rate is 76.6%.
 Amoxicillin-containing regimens are superior to other regimens.
 Age, prior therapy, and use of omeprazole or pantoprazole are independent risk factors for eradication failure.